ogecko/alpaca-benro-polaris/docs/troubleshooting.md

 ### Cannot see any log message except two `INFO ==STARTUP==` lines
 * Check which Wifi adapter is being used.
 There is a known issue with the Mele Quieter 4C not being able to connect to the Polaris Wifi.
-Use the [TP-Link AC600 USB WiFi Adapter](https://www.amazon.com/wireless-USB-WiFi-Adapter-PC/dp/B07P5PRK7J/)
+Do not use the MediaTek RZ616 Wi-Fi 6E 160MHz (Driver version 3.3.0.595) built in Wifi Adapter.
+Use the [TP-Link AC600 USB WiFi Adapter](https://www.amazon.com/wireless-USB-WiFi-Adapter-PC/dp/B07P5PRK7J/) instead.
 * Check your IP Configuration using a Command Prompt to run `ipconfig.exe`.
 Ensure your Mini-PC has a valid IP Address from the Benro Polaris DHCP server.
 It should look like the following:
 <img style="display: block; margin: auto;"  src="images/abp-troubleshoot-wifi2.png">